dwyl/PWA-Liveview/README.md

 An example of a real-time, collaborative multi-page web app built with `Phoenix LiveView`.

+It is designed for offline-first ready; it is packaged as a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).

+In this demo, we have a _centralized authoritative server_.
+We use:

+- `SQlite` where no logical replication is available, and where the Channel is responsible to update the database and broadcast to clients,
+- `Postgres` with logical replication via `Phoenix_Sync`.

+Even if it uses `Yjs` (CRDT based), it is not decentralized as requested for pur CRDT: there is no peer-to-peer replication nor concurrent writes.

+It isn't neither pure [lazy replication](https://en.wikipedia.org/wiki/Optimistic_replication) as there is no direct state replication between clients.
+Writes are _serialized_ but actions - the user - are concurrent.

+We have instead _asynchronous reconciliation_, in other words Optimistic updates with centralized reconciliation.

+It is rather a hydrib [op-based CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Counters):

+- we send operations, not values,
+- it is commutative is the sense of being independant of the order of interaaction
+- `Phoenix` acts as a broadcasting layer

-It is designed for offline-first ready; it is packaged as a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and uses op-based CRDTs or local state and reactive components.
+The local state (`Yjs`+ `IndexedDB`) is a replica of the authoritative state and uses op-based CRDTs (no concurrent writes here) or local state and reactive components.

-Offline first solutions naturally offloads most of the reactive UI logic to JavaScript.
+Offline first solutions naturally offloads the reactive UI logic to JavaScript.

 When online, we use LiveView "hooks" or SSR, and while when offline, we render the reactive components.